Jrgil20/VS-Code-Dev-Days/organization/README.md

 ### 👥 1.
 Initial Planning

-- [ ] Connect with partners in your community to assist with event organization and support.
+- [x] Connect with partners in your community to assist with event organization and support.
 This includes roles such as check-in, main host, timekeeping, and content delivery (speakers, facilitators, and proctors).
-- [ ] Establish the **date and time** for the event (including 15 extra minutes at the start for adjustments).
+- [x] Establish the **date and time** for the event (i24/09/2025, 11:00-14:00).

 ### 🏢 2.
 Initial Planning: Venue and Logistics

-- [ ] Find an **appropriate venue** (Connect with your network to find a company, co-working or university to host the event).
+- [x] Find an **appropriate venue** (Universidad Catoloica Andtres Bello to host the event).
 As the event is hands-on, ensure the venue has enough space for participants to work comfortably.
-- [ ] Verify the **venue capacity** (our recommendation is to have at least 30 participants).
+- [x] Verify the **venue capacity** (80 participants).
-- [ ] Check the **infrastructure** (tables, chairs, stable Wi-Fi, projector or large display, microphone for larger spaces).
+- [x] Check the **infrastructure** (tables, chairs, stable Wi-Fi, projector or large display, microphone for larger spaces).
-- [ ] Confirm the **ease of access** (public transportation, parking).
+- [x] Confirm the **ease of access** (public transportation, parking).
 This information is **important for participants** and you should include it in your registration page.
 - [ ] You are open to find sponsorship to offer **food and drinks** (water, coffee, snacks).

 > [!TIP]